Learn about your right to make choices about sex and relationships, and about the laws in Canada that protect you.

 Consent means getting permission to do something.
 It’s freely given and means people agree to do something together.
 Anyone can change their mind at any time.

-Consent means partners agree to the sexual activity and everyone understands what they’re agreeing to.
+Consent to sex means partners agree to sexual activity and everyone understands what they’re agreeing to.
 Partners must give and get consent every time they have sex.

-The law says a 16-year-old can consent to sex,
+The law says a 16-year-old can consent to sexual activity, except if the:

 By law, you must be 18 to have sex with a person in a position of authority.

-In Alberta, anyone younger than 18 can go to a medical clinic without a parent's permission if they are a mature minor.
+In Alberta, people younger than 18 can get healthcare without a parent's permission if they are a mature minor.

 You have the right to:

 If you're a mature minor, healthcare providers can only share information with your parents (including if you went to a clinic) if they have your permission.

 When people know about consent, they are more likely to have healthy, happy, and enjoyable relationships.